 Aside from being a musician, Karen is the Executive Officer of McGill University Asia Office and a sour beer enthusiast.

 A percussionist, performing artist and interdisciplinary art researcher, Karen Yu enjoys discovering the possibilities of combining sonic and performing arts.
-Through the unique blend of sight and sound inherent in percussion performance, Karen proactively seeks for new sounds through the utilization of found objects and electronics, and new approach to transform the existing concert culture.
+Through the unique blend of sight and sound inherent in percussion performance, Karen proactively seeks for new sounds through the utilization of found objects and electronics, and new approaches to transform the existing concert culture.
 Dedicated to the performance of contemporary music, she frequently collaborates with composers and has premiered numerous new solo and chamber compositions.
-On the other hand, Karen is a co-founder of the chamber percussion group in Hong Kong, The Up:Strike Project, co-founder of Dressage, a female theatrical percussion trio, and member of a Hong Kong chamber ensemble, NOVA Ensemble.
+On the other hand, Karen is a co-founder of the chamber percussion group in Hong Kong, The Up:Strike Project, co-founder of Dressage, a female theatrical percussion trio, and Project Coordinator of a Hong Kong chamber ensemble, NOVA Ensemble.